-- A suitability test must be taken for metallic powder coatings due to the danger of changes in a color tone.
+- Take a suitability test for metallic powder coatings due to the danger of changes in a color tone.

 - Avoid strong rubbing when cleaning the surface.

-- Detergents must not be used at temperatures higher than 77 degrees Fahrenheit.
+- Do not use detergents at temperatures higher than 77 degrees Fahrenheit.

 - The maximum exposure period of detergents must not exceed one hour.

-- Do not use solvents containing ester, ketones, alcohol, aromatics, ethylene glycol, or halogenated hydrocarbon.
+- Solvents containing ester, ketones, alcohol, aromatics, ethylene glycol, or halogenated hydrocarbon.

-- Do not use strong acids, alkaline detergents, or similar products.
+- Strong acids, alkaline detergents, or similar products.